Some new Liouville type theorems for the 3D stationary magneto-micropolar fluid equations: Introduction

 \section{Introduction}

 Consider the stationary magneto-micropolar fluid equations in $\mathbb{R}^{3}$:

-where $u$ is the velocity field, $\omega$ is the angular velocity, $b$ is the magnetic field, $\pi$ is the scalar pressure, $\mathrm{curl}u=\nabla\times u$.
+where $u$ is the velocity field, $\omega$ is the angular velocity, $b$ is the magnetic field, $\pi$ is the scalar pressure, $\curl u=\nabla\times u$.
 The positive parameter $\chi$ represents the micro-rotational viscosity.
-Since the magneto-micropolar fluid equations have important physical background, rich phenomena, mathematical complexity and challenges, it has attracted the attention of many physicists and mathematicians, and many interesting results have been established, see \cite{AS74,LLZ24,R97,RB88,TWZ19,ZWX25,Zhao23} for example.
+When $b=0$, \eqref{equ1.1} reduces to the micropolar fluid equations.
+When $\omega=b=0$ and $\chi=0$, \eqref{equ1.1} becomes the Navier-Stokes equations.
+Since the magneto-micropolar fluid equations have important physical background, rich phenomena, mathematical complexity and challenges, it has attracted the attention of many physicists and mathematicians, and many interesting results have been established, see \cite{AS74,BRF03,LLZ24,R97,RB88,TWZ19,ZWX25,Zhao23} for example.

 In recent years, there have been many efforts to establish Liouville type theorems for various fluid equations.
-For the Navier-Stokes equations, many scholars proved the triviality of $u$ under some additional conditions.
+For the three-dimensional steady incompressible Navier-Stokes equations, many scholars proved the triviality of $u$ under some additional conditions.
 For example, Galdi \cite{Galdi} proved a Liouville type theorem, assuming that the velocity field $u \in L^{\frac{9}{2}}(\mathbb{R}^{3})$.
 As an extension, Chamorro et al. \cite{DJL21} showed that the condition $u\in L^p\left(\mathbb{R}^{3}\right)$ with $3\leq p\leq \frac{9}{2}$ is sufficient to get Liouville type result.
 Seregin \cite{Seregin18} handled the pressure term by applying the Bogovskii map on the ball, and established the Liouville type theorem if $u$ fulfils

-Recently, by using an iterative argument, Cho et al. \cite{CNY24} got an improvement of Seregin's result.
+Recently, by using an iteration argument, Cho et al. \cite{CNY24} got an improvement of Seregin's result.
 More precisely, they showed Liouville type theorem holds if $u$ satisfies one of the following conditions

+Very recently, Cho-Yang \cite{CY25} got a logarithmic improvement of Liouville type results for the steady Navier-Stokes equations.
+Specifically, they proved the triviality of the smooth solution of the Navier-Stokes equations if